bcgsc/Canadian_Biogenome_Project/README.md

 Software used that would require local installation:
 LongQC
 MitoHifi
-Juicer

 Software that relies on locally downloaded files / databases :
 Busco
 Kraken

-## Running the pipeline with test data
+## Running the pipeline with test data (will work once the repo is public)

 To run this pipeline, you need nextflow, conda and singularity installed on your system.
 A set of test data are available in this repo to allow you to test the pipeline with just one command line